ecg-icas/icas/src/source/feed-details.rst

 Feed Fields
 ===========

-A set of required and optional fields defined by feed is listed below.
+A set of required and optional fields defined by a feed file are listed below.

 ====================================== ==================================== ===================  ===========
 Field                                  Description                          Restrictions         Mandatory